Texas Tech University

 More information for non-degree seeking students can be found on the TTU Graduate Admissions site

-• Graduate Temporary (GTMP) - A student in this category is considered a temporary non-degree student and may enroll for no more than twelve (12) hours.
+• Graduate Temporary (GTMP) - A student in this category is considered a temporary non-degree student and may enroll in no more than twelve (12) hours.
 All GTMP students should be aware that completion of courses as a GTMP does not ensure that the student will be accepted into a degree program, nor does it ensure that any courses taken while enrolled as a GTMP will be accepted for credit if the student is subsequently accepted into a degree program.
 GTMP students are not eligible for financial aid.
 Admission decisions for GTMP applications are made by the Office of Graduate Admissions.

 • Continuing Professional Education Development (CPED) - CPED status is designed to meet the needs of professionals such as engineers, certified public accountants, architects, social workers, teachers, and others who require continuing professional educational development.
 CPED students are not eligible for financial aid.
 Admission decisions for CPED applications are made by the Office of Graduate Admissions.